-If your living space has a wooden floor, you can transform its overall look by giving the floorboards a lick of paint, which can create a stylish-yet-rustic look.
+If your living space has a wooden floor, you can transform its overall look by giving the floorboards a lick of paint to create a stylish-yet-rustic look.
 It might not be as quick as buying a rug, but it’s still very budget-friendly – all you need is a tidy floor, a pot of paint, and a little bit of patience.

-You might need to do a bit of prep first if you want your new painted floors to look lovely and smooth.
-Try giving them a good sand with a medium-grade sandpaper to get rid of any bumps and shine – this also ensures the paint sticks well.
+You might need to do a bit of prep first if you want your newly painted floors to look lovely and smooth.
+Try giving them a good sand with medium-grade sandpaper to get rid of any bumps and shine – this will also make sure the paint sticks well.

-Then give your floor a good vacuum and wash with warm water, and once it’s dry, get painting.
-You can find out more about how to sand your floorboards and prep your floor in this useful guide from Real Homes.
+Then give your floor a good vacuum and wash it with warm water.
+Once it’s dry, you can get painting.
+You’ll find more about how to prep your floor in this useful guide from Real Homes.
 Alternatively, you might like to check out the video below.

 9. Hang some statement wallpaper

-You can choose to have your wallpaper hung by a handy-person or professional, but if you’re brave enough to have a go yourself, have a watch of the video below.
+You can choose to have your wallpaper hung by a handyperson or professional.
+Though if you’re brave enough to have a go yourself, it’s worth having a watch of the video below first.

 10. Get creative with art

-While original paintings can be expensive, you can always choose a print – and once you have it framed, this can look similarly stylish.
+While original paintings could be expensive, you can always choose a print instead.
+Once these are framed, they can look similarly stylish.

-Have a look at some of these gorgeous examples of wall art to get inspired.
+Have a look at some of Desenio’s gorgeous examples of wall art to get inspired.
 Alternatively, if you have an artistic streak yourself, why not consider making your own art to hang on your walls?
-Have a look at our guides to painting and drawing if you want to create your own pieces to hang with pride.
+Check out our guides to painting and drawing if you want to create your own pieces to hang with pride.

-When thinking of making home improvements, many of us assume it’s going to cost a lot of time or effort – but this isn’t always the case.
-There are many small ways you can freshen up, or entirely transform, your living space – and one of the best things is how quick and easy it can be.
+When thinking of making home improvements, many of us assume it’s going to involve a lot of time and effort, but this isn’t always the case.
+There are many small ways you can freshen up or entirely transform your living space – and one of the best things is how quick and easy it can be.